Pradumnasaraf/DevOps/docs/terraform/introduction.md

 #### Interactive Mode

 Terraform allows you to interactively input values for variables when running `terraform apply` command.
 We gives values from the CLI when we run `terraform apply` command.
+The way it works is we don't define value in the `variables.tf` file, instead we define the variable (name) and its type and then run `terraform apply` command.
+Terraform will prompt us to enter the value for the variable.

 ```hcl
 # variables.tf